From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Turbo was a prolific artist.

 He painted nearly every day, and completed his works quickly, instinctively.
-If he was between shows and short of cash, he would take his finished paintings, often still wet, down to a Brunswick street corner and try to flog them to passers-by, for fifty or a hundred bucks.
+If he was between shows and short of cash, he would take his finished paintings, often still wet, down to a Brunswick street corner and flog them to passers-by, for fifty or a hundred bucks.

 For anyone who mistook him for a local lunatic, he had a spiel: